aimms/function-reference/index.rst

 Function Reference
 ------------------

-Please find the PDF version of the AIMMS Function Reference `here <https://documentation.aimms.com/functionreference/AIMMS_func.pdf>`__.
+Please find the PDF version of the AIMMS Function Reference.

 .. toctree::
    :maxdepth: 3